gatsbyjs/gatsby/docs/tutorial/blog-netlify-cms-tutorial.md

 Do you want a personal website with a blog running at `your-domain/blog`?
 Do you like super fast websites with out-of-the-box performance, SEO, and best practices?
 Do you like automating your work with a straightforward CMS?
 Well you're in luck!

-This tutorial will use [gatsby-personal-starter-blog](http://t.wang.sh/gatsby-personal-starter-blog), a Gatsby starter that I made that is based on the very popular [gatsby-starter-blog](/starters/gatsbyjs/gatsby-starter-blog/).
-The differences being that `gatsby-personal-starter-blog` is configured to run the blog on a subdirectory `/blog`, and comes pre-installed with [Netlify CMS](https://www.netlifycms.org/), and VS Code highlighting for code blocks.
+This tutorial will use [gatsby-personal-starter-blog](http://t.wang.sh/gatsby-personal-starter-blog), a Gatsby starter based on the very popular [gatsby-starter-blog](/starters/gatsbyjs/gatsby-starter-blog/).
+The differences are that `gatsby-personal-starter-blog` is configured to run the blog on a subdirectory `/blog`, and comes pre-installed with [Netlify CMS](https://www.netlifycms.org/), with VS Code highlighting for code blocks.

 ## Let's walk through setting up a site in 4 Steps: